-You can totally do that…if you don’t mind becoming somewhat obsessed.
-I really appreciated this video and it’s well worth the small price.
+I really appreciated this video and it’s well worth the small price or you can sign up for a free 14 day account.
 That was my first step and that’s what I would recommend you do if you are new to rope basket making.

 Here are some other tips to help you out.